byuflowlab/CCBlade.jl/README.md

 - Guided examples to address specific or more advanced tasks,
 - A reference describing the API,
 - Theory in full detail.
+- An example calling CCBlade.jl from Python, optionally with derivatives.

 **Run Unit Tests**: